-Nurse Educator Track
+MSN Nurse Educator Track

 Impact the Future of Nursing and Nursing Education

-This course focuses on the processes of curriculum development.
+In this course, the student will focus on the processes of curriculum development.
 Traditional and innovative program development applied to various educational environments are examined.
 Curriculum and instruction are analyzed within a theoretical framework.

 What Roles Will I Be Prepared For?